lamhq/tech-notes/aws/app-runner.md

 When you use the App Runner console to create the service, you can choose an existing role in your account.
 Alternatively, you can use the IAM console to create a new custom role.
 Or, you can choose for the App Runner console to create a role for you based on managed policies.

+## Custom domain

+If you own a domain name, you can associate it to your App Runner service.
+After App Runner validates your new domain, it can be used to access your application in addition to the App Runner domain.
+You can associate up to five custom domains.

+When you associate a custom domain with your service, App Runner provides you with a set of CNAME records to add to your Domain Name System (DNS).
+Add certificate validation records to your DNS.
+This way, App Runner can validate that you own or control the domain.

+In addition, add DNS target records to your DNS to target the App Runner domain.
+Add one record for the custom domain, and another for the `www` subdomain, if you chose this option.
+Then, wait for the custom domain status to become **Active** in the App Runner console.
+At this point, your custom domain is validated, and App Runner starts routing traffic from this domain to your web application.

+You can specify a domain to associate with your App Runner service in the following ways:

+- A root domain – *example.com*.
+You can optionally associate www.example.com too as part of the same operation.
+- A subdomain – *login.example.com* or *admin.login.example.com*.
+- A wildcard – **.example.com*.
+You can't use the `www` option in this case.

+## Limitation

+There're limitations at the time of research (June 2022):
+- Just support a few regions
+- Don't support setting environment variables through AWS Secret Manager

+Consider using Google Cloud Run instead.

 ## Code Snippets

 ```sh